Motokaptia/ember-cli-prerender/README.md

 An Ember CLI addon for prerendering Ember.js apps.

-# WORK IN PROGRESS

-This addon will be ready to be used in a few days.
-We haven't pushed the whole codebase yet.

 ## The problem

 Applications that heavily use Javascript to render pages, like apps made with Ember.js or any other Javascript framework,